lphansen/QuantMFR/_sources/book/exploring_recursive_utility.md

  =
 {\widetilde V}_{t+1}^1 - {\widetilde R}_{t}^1.
 ```
-Thus this family of random variables has the same first-order approximation in ${\sf q}$ as $\log N_{t+1}^*$ given in {eq}`firsttilde` and it remains within the linear-quadratic in logarithms formulation.
+Thus this family of random variables has the same first-order approximation in ${\sf q}$ as the one we derived previously for $\log N_{t+1}^*$.

-As a first-order change of probability measure, this approximation will induce state dependence in the conditional mean and will alter the covariance matrix of the shock vector.
+As a change of probability measure, this approximation will induce state dependence in the conditional mean and will alter the covariance matrix of the shock vector.
 We find this approach interesting because it links back directly to the outcome of the robustness formulation we described in [Section 3.1](sec:robust).
-Moreover, the state dependence in the mean will induce a corresponding state dependence in the one-period uncertainty prices.

 ## Solving a planner's problem with recursive utility

+The {cite}`bansalyaron2004` example along with many others building connections between the macro economy and asset value take aggregate consumption as pre-specified.
+As we open the door to a richer collection of macroeconomic models, it becomes important to entertain more endogeneity, including investment and other variables familiar to macroeconomics.

 Write a triangular system with stochastic growth as:
 ```{math}